jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 billion to $248 billion, according to a BCG analysis of SDV growth.19 While connectivity and SDVs present significant benefits, they also presents growing cybersecurity challenges for OEMs and the entire supply chain.
-The distinction between
+The distinction between ‌
 hardware and software product development has become blurred, as more in\-vehicle components are enabled and managed by software\-oriented architectures.
-The decoupling of the vehicle development process from a vehicles hardware and software integration creates a very complex and decentralized supply chain with the OEM at the center of system integration.
+The decoupling of the vehicle development process from a vehicle’s hardware and software integration creates a very complex and decentralized supply chain with the OEM at the center of system integration.
 OEM REVENUES